ess-dmsc-dram/lewis-misc/docker/epics-base/README.md

 - `/etc/profile` is `source`d to set up the environment (which in turn `source`s `/etc/profile.d/*.sh`)
 - `[command]` is run with `[arguments]`, via tini (`/init -s -g`)
 - If no command was provided, `/bin/sh` is used as a default
-- Assuming the script is run as the `ENTRYPOINT` or `CMD`, tini will have PID 1 so that it will receive any signals the container receives from the host
+- Assuming the script is run as the `ENTRYPOINT` or `CMD`, or by a shell that is PID 1, tini will have PID 1 so that it will receive any signals the container receives from the host
 - tini will reap child processes so they don't turn into zombies and forward any signals it receives to all child processes

 The init script (or any `ENTRYPOINT`) may be circumvented using the `--entrypoint` argument of `docker run`.
-When running a container like that, you can switch to "init-mode" by sourcing `init.sh`:
+When running a container like that, you can switch to "init mode" by sourcing `init.sh`:
 ```sh
 $ docker run -it --entrypoint sh dmscid/epics-base
 / # ps aux